IlyaLevanovich/Forest-Live/README.md

 # Forest-Live
 ## Open-world, third-person survival game for Android ##

-You have to play a jumberjack who must survive in the forest.
+You have to play a lumberjack who must survive in the forest.
 <p> The game has a system for the collectiing items, crafting and building.

 ### System features ###